(one synonym: Adela chrysolamprella Rosenstock, 1885)

 (Photo: courtesy of Mark Ridgeway, Victoria)

-The adult moths of this species have forewings that are dark metallic purple, each with a central transverse band of golden green speckles.
+The adult moths have forewings that are dark metallic purple, each with a central transverse band of golden green speckles.
 The hindwings are pale brown.
 The moths have a wingspan of about 1.6 cms.
 The colours fade to brown in museum specimens.
 Their antennae are nearly twice as long as the wings.

 The species has been found in